cjs-error/extend/README.md

 // stackTraceLimit is inherited and each constructor may have its own stackTraceLimit ExtendedError.stackTraceLimit = Infinity;
 // Now all errors that inherit from ExtendedError will an infinite stack trace
-// unless they have set their own console.log(global.Error.stackTraceLimit === ExtendedError.stackTraceLimit) // false
+// unless they have set their own stackTraceLimit console.log(global.Error.stackTraceLimit === ExtendedError.stackTraceLimit) // false

 // The enumerable properties of a prototype object passed to "extend" will be copied by descriptor